 #twelveloaves is a great group where we bake a bread with the addition of the monthly theme flavor or ingredient.
 Exploring a less full-on yeasty road this month, we were asked to prepare an original Cracker, Crisps or Flatbread.
 I was originally planning on going with down the cracker route but settled on an unusual fruit based bread with a Raspberry Flatbread.

-In a few days I will be posting a Masoub recipe for my MENA (Middle Eastern and North African cooking) group and it just so happens that the recipe requires a plain flatbread.
+I posted a masoub breakfats recipe and it just so happens that the recipe requires a plain flatbread.
 I found a recipe for a quick flatbread over at Arabic Bites.
 I made one plain flatbread but to change it up for this post I added a fruit puree to the rest of the dough to make a sweeter and fun treat.

 If you search for fruit flatbread recipes you will get lots of plain flatbreads covered with fruit slices but I could not find any recipe with fruit in the dough.
 I was going into unchartered territory.
 By making half the dough plain and adding raspberry puree to the other half I was then able to play with both doughs by mixing them up.